Mariyah121/Video_background/README.md

 Summary:
-In this project I have created a website with a moving image background using HTML,CSS and Javascript.
+In this project I have created a website with a moving image background using HTML and CSS.

 Editor: VS Code.